 The OTC Faculty

-Student Name:(Please Print) Student I.D.
+Student Name: Student I.D.
 Number:

+(Please Print)

 clarify my questions.
-I understand that the OTC OTC Program.
-I also understand that the policy circumstances, and that this Handbook is a "liv dic Technology Student Handbook and have had an opportunity to C Student Handbook will serve as a guide as I progress through the and procedures of the OTC Program can change due to unforeseen ving document" which may be subject to modifications in the best see to adhere to the policies contained herein as well as changes that in the OTC Program.
+I understand that the OTC Program.
+I also understand that the pocircumstances, and that this Handbook is a opedic Technology Student Handbook and have had an opportunity to OTC Student Handbook will serve as a guide as I progress through the dicy and procedures of the OTC Program can change due to unforeseer "living document" which may be subject to modifications in the best agree to adhere to the policies contained herein as well as changes that in the OTC Program.

 Student Signature:

 Date: